mlswg/mls-protocol/auth48/QUESTIONS.md

 * Comma always before "as described in..." and similar
 * Comma after "Here", "Hence"
 * <t> inside <dd> or not?
+* repeated "where this credential is defined" in IANA considerations

 ## Questions and Answers